6 Women Who Want To Help You Grow Your Business

 Mark your calendars for important dates so you can take advantage of the opportunities these women-led organizations present.
 Let these ladies help you level-up your business!

 Sophia Amoruso, founder and former executive chairman who bore the Nasty Gal empire, and ultimately the #Girlboss brand, also created the #Girlboss Foundation in 2014 for makers.
 The #Girlboss Foundation awards financial grants to women makers creating in the spaces of design, fashion, music and the arts.
-Since launching, the #Girlboss Foundation has awarded $75,000 to women-led startups.
+Since launching, the #Girlboss Foundation has awarded more than $130,000 to women-led startups.

 If you're an entrepreneur looking to push your passion to the next level, the #Girlboss Foundation is awarding grants up to $15,000 to help propel your business.
-According to the website, you'll gain local and regional exposure for your startup, as well as exposure through the #Girlboss social channels.!
+According to the The Girlboss Foundation, you'll gain local and regional exposure for your startup, as well as exposure through the #Girlboss social media channels.!

-In addition to funding and exposure, you'll have access to mentors handpicked by Sophia, herself, to ensure that you have ongoing support to keep your business thriving.
+In addition to funding and exposure, you'll have access to mentors handpicked by Sophia, herself, to ensure that you have ongoing support to help your business thrive.

 It's a creative's world now, and Sophia is here for it!
-Head over to #Girlboss and apply.
-Two grants are awarded twice a year, and the fall/winter submission period is coming up July 1, 2017.
+Head over to #girlboss and apply.
+Remember, two grants up to $15,000 are awarded twice a year.
+That’s two chances to convince the girlboss and her team that you deserve an opportunity to grow your dreams.

 One of the things I love most about the Tory Burch Foundation are all the reasons it exists in the first place.
 While building her business, Tory Burch, she took note of the things business women struggle with the most.
 Among the struggles were balancing work and family, something Burch states was one of her greatest challenges, gaining access to capital and lack of confidence were other struggles.